Eerie photographs envisage towns made only of facades

 "I'm really influenced by cinema," he said, admitting that this connection to film was, at first, a happy accident.
 "I was not thinking about (this) at the beginning, but now that's why I take pictures by night."

-Most of the images were taken in the 32-year-old photographer's home city of Lyon, south eastern France, where he co-founded the photography gallery and workshop L'Abat-Jour (or "The Lampshade").
+Most of the images were taken in the photographer's home city of Lyon, south eastern France, where he co-founded the photography gallery and workshop L'Abat-Jour (or "The Lampshade").

 Others were shot in Montreal, Canada, or around the Swiss town of Porrentruy, where he recently completed an artist residency.